JRHB314/VBCS-Integration/README.md

   We just gave Sam Archer 3 followers.
 In this code snippet, we use `MERGE` instead of `CREATE` since we want to either create a relationship for an existing node, or, if our node doesn't exist yet, create it. userID is an arbitrary reference we give to the creation of these new nodes when using the `MERGE` function.
 Remember, these references can be named anything we want; these names were chose to be easy to understand.<br>

   Let's continue to add followers.
-Run these:
+Go to the resources folder and copy and paste the code in "CreateFollowers" into the broswer console.

   ```
   MATCH (userC:Person {name:"AprilGold"})